tacobayle/ansibleAviVs/README.md

 avi@ansible:~/ansible/aviVs$
 ```

-2. All the other paramaters/variables are stored in vars/params.yml - the following needs to be updated
+2. All the other paramaters/variables are stored in variables.tf.
+The following parameters need to be changed:
+The below variable(s) called need(s) to be adjusted:
+- avi_pool

 ```
 #